DeFilippis/academic-kickstart/content/home/intro.md

 +++
 {{< figure library="1" src="stranger_things.png" >}}

-What was the last name of the family on the television show "Duck Dynasty?"
-What was the name of the female protagonist in the Netflix Series "Stranger Things?"
-According to our pre-tests, Republican respondents are far more likely to answer the first question correctly, whereas Democratic respondents are far more likely to answer the second correctly.
+What percentage of gun deaths in 2016 were caused by assault-style rifles?
+Resumes with white-sounding names were how much more likely to get call-backs than the same resume with a black-sounding name?
+Pilot testing has shown that Republicans are far more likely to give the correct answer to the first question (2%), whereas Democrats are far more likely to correctly answer the second question (50%).
 We are interested in developing a database of similar questions that tap into these differences between Republicans and Democrats.

 Specifically, our project is [crowdsourcing](https://en.wikipedia.org/wiki/Crowdsourcing) the design of a set of trivia questions designed to tap into different pools of knowledge that Republicans and Democrats may have access to.
-Participants may submit as many questions as they like into one of four different question categories, as described in the [Overview]({{< relref "/#overview" >}}) section.
+Participants may submit as many questions as they like into one of two different question categories, as described in the [Overview]({{< relref "/#overview" >}}) section.
 The best questions in each category will receive $100.00.